jasonjkeller/Forgerock-Identity-Gateway-HTTP-2-Netty-Repro/README.md

 ## copy frig server config files
 Once you've started the frig server it should create a config directory at `/Users/<USER>/.openig/config/`.
 Copy the files in `.openig/config/` in this repo over to `/Users/<USER>/.openig/config/`.
+You will need to update the admin.json file to enter the correct directory value, which should point to the `forgerock-ping-gateway/tls` directory in this repo.
+You will need to update the client-side-https.json to enter the correct directory for the `reverseproxy-truststore.p12`, which should also point to the one in this repo.

 ## PingGateway sample application
 Start the sample app `forgerock-ping-gateway/PingGateway-sample-application-2024.6.0.jar` (attaching the Java agent isn't required for repro):